WDD 231: Web Frontend Development I

 Prepare

+Social media meta tags are used to support a rich preview to social media crawlers, like Facebook, with relevant information including a title, description, preview image, and locality.
 Without social media meta tags, the social media platform will attempt to guess the content of your page.
-It is better to provide the information explicitly.
+It is better to provide the information explicitly so that you can specify what you would like displayed.

-The essential meta tags for social media include the following:
+The most common meta tags for social media include the following:

 Facebook